Merri/nom/README.md

 Function allows for a bit more compact code as you don't need to create a variable to be able to change properties or child elements of an element.

 `children` allows a single element or an array of elements.
 Elements don't need to be created using Nom.
+Strings are also accepted and will result in text nodes.

 ## `nom.mount()`